 Please note: …

-• All documents have to reach Ulm University by the end of the application period OR You may also use the link given in the confirmation email to upload your documents by the end of the repective application period (January or March 15/June 15 for bachelor's degrees obtained within Germany)
+• All documents have to reach Ulm University by the end of the application period OR You may also use the link given in the confirmation email to upload your documents by the end of the respective application period (January or March 15/June 15 for bachelor's degrees obtained within Germany)

 • It is sufficient to send untestified copies of all documents.
 Don´t send any originals.